-The symptoms of FTD can vary, depending on which parts of the frontal and temporal lobes are most affected.
-Although frontotemporal dementia is rare compared to Alzheimer’s disease and vascular dementia, it is the second most common cause of early-onset dementia, which is the name for dementia in people younger than 65 years old.
+The symptoms of FTD can vary, depending on which parts of the front and side lobes are most affected.
+Although frontotemporal dementia is rare compared to Alzheimer’s disease and vascular dementia, it is the second most common cause of young-onset dementia, which is the name for people who have dementia under the age of 65 years old.

-This information was updated in November 2019 and is due for review in November 2021.
+This information was updated in November 2021 and is due for review in November 2023.
 Please contact us if you would like a version with references.